-Figuring out who is at fault in a traffic accident is a matter of deciding who was careless.
+Figuring out who is at fault in a traffic accident is usually a matter of deciding who was careless (or "negligent" in legalese).
 And, for vehicle accidents, there is a set of official written rules telling people how they are supposed to drive and providing guidelines by which liability may be measured.
 These rules of the road are the traffic laws everyone must learn to pass the driver's license test.
 Complete rules are contained in each state's vehicle code, and they apply not only to automobiles but also to motorcycles, bicycles, and pedestrians.

-In other situations, whether or not there was a violation will be less obvious -- a common example is a crash that occurs when drivers both merge into a single lane of traffic.
-These cases may be governed by the law of negligence.
+In other situations, whether or not there was a violation will be less obvious—a common example is a crash that occurs when drivers both merge into a single lane of traffic.
+These cases are usually governed by the law of negligence.
 A driver, pedestrian, or cyclist who is "negligent" (that is, behaved in a thoughtless or careless manner) will be found at least partially at fault for causing the accident.

 If someone hits you from behind, the accident is virtually always that driver's fault, regardless of the reason you stopped.
 A basic rule of the road requires that a driver be able to stop safely if a vehicle stops ahead of the driver.
-If the driver cannot stop, he is not driving as safely as the person in front of him.
+A tailing driver who cannot stop in time to avoid a rear-end accident is not driving safely.

-The other surefire part of rear-end accident claims is that the vehicle damage proves how the accident happened.
+The other near-certainty in rear-end accident claims is that the vehicle damage proves how the accident happened.
 If the other car's front end and your car's rear end are both damaged, there can be no doubt that you were struck from the rear.

-There might be a chain reaction accident where both you and the car behind you will be hit when a third car runs into the car behind you and pushes it into the rear of your car.
-In that case, it is the driver of the third car who is at fault and against whose liability insurance you would file a claim.
+There might be a chain reaction accident where both you and the car behind you were hit when a third car ran into the car behind you and pushed it into the rear of your car.
+In that case, it's usually the driver of the third car who is at fault and against whose liability car insurance you would file a claim.
 For a step-by-step guide to protecting your legal rights after an accident, see How to Win Your Personal Injury Claim by Joseph Matthews (Nolo).

-A car making a left turn is almost always liable to a car coming straight in the other direction.
+A driver making a left turn is almost always liable to a car coming straight in the other direction.
 Exceptions to this near-automatic liability can occur if:

 Whatever the contributing factors, the law says the car making the left turn must wait until it can safely complete the turn before moving in front of oncoming traffic.
 Also, the location of the damage on the cars sometimes makes it difficult for the other driver to argue that the accident happened in some way other than during a left turn.
 So, if you have had an accident in which you ran into someone who was making a left turn in front of you, almost all other considerations of fault go out the window, and the other driver is nearly always liable.

-Whether a helmetless motorcycle rider can recover for head and neck injuries depends on whether the state where the accident occurred requires the use of helmets.
-All but three states have some type of motorcycle helmet law.
+Whether a helmetless motorcycle rider can recover for head and neck injuries depends on where the motorcycle accident occurred.
+Nearly all states have some type of motorcycle helmet law.
 Some states require all motorcycle riders to wear helmets.
 Others require helmets only for those riders under a certain age.
-In states with a helmet law, if a helmetless rider sustains injuries in a vehicle accident, it will be extremely difficult to recover for head and neck injuries.
+In states with a helmet law, if a helmetless rider sustains injuries in a vehicle accident, it may be difficult to recover for head and neck injuries.
 However, the rider may be able to recover for other injuries.
 In states that don't require the use of a helmet, recovery for head and neck injuries may be slightly easier.
 However, the insurance company is likely to produce a barrage of evidence demonstrating that helmet use drastically reduces the incidence of head injuries, and that by not wearing a helmet, the motorcyclist was negligent.

 If you are the victim of a trucking accident, understanding who is responsible for your injuries can be complicated.
 There is often a web of players that could be liable, and figuring out who they are isn't always easy.
 Some of the people and companies who could be on the legal hook for a trucking accident include:

 To make matters worse, the trucking, hauling, and leasing companies often argue among themselves over whose insurance will compensate the victim.
-Your best bet in most trucking accidents is to consult a lawyer who has experience with these types of cases and knows what to expect from the parties involved.
-To learn more about trucking accidents, see Nolo's article Trucking Accidents: Common Causes & Liability.
-You can also use Nolo's Lawyer Directory to find a trucking accident attorney in your area.
+Your best bet in most trucking accidents is to consult an injury lawyer who has experience with these types of cases and knows what to expect from the parties involved.
+Learn more about common causes of truck accidents.

 Electric scooters can represent a danger for pedestrians, vehicle drivers, and for scooter operators themselves.
 States (and some cities) differ when it comes to how electric scooters are treated for purposes of traffic laws, liability insurance, helmet laws, and more.
-A scooter operator or vehicle driver who causes a crash can probably be held financially responsible for any resulting damages or injuries, but the availability of insurance coverage is a big variable when it comes to electric scooters.
+A scooter operator or vehicle driver who causes a crash can probably be held financially responsible for any resulting damage or injuries, but the availability of insurance coverage is a big variable when it comes to electric scooters.
 What about the companies who rent out electric scooters?
 Some of the bigger players (including Lime and Spin) claim they have no liability for any accidents related to use of their vehicles or services.
-For more details on this emerging area of law, see Nolo's article Electric Scooter Accidents and Injuries.
+Learn more about electric scooter accidents and injuries.

 Finally, make daily notes of the effects of your injuries.
 You may suffer pain, discomfort, anxiety, loss of sleep, or other problems which are not as visible or serious as another injury, but for which you should demand additional compensation.
-(To learn more about what kind of information to track and record, see Nolo's article Take Notes After an Accident or Injury.)
+(Learn more about taking notes after an accident or injury.)